History of autism: Hans Asperger

 Asperger submitted a postdoctoral habilitation thesis on the topic of autism to the University of Vienna in October 1942, which would be published with very few changes in June 1944.
 This paper "Die "Autistischen Psychopathen" im Kindesalter" (The "Autistic Psychopaths" in Childhood) included four cases studies and related analysis over 61 pages.
 (He later published a slightly revised version in his 1952 textbook Heilpädagogik (curative education)).

 Asperger identified a typical behaviour pattern seen among autistic children, and with extensive detail outlined his observations.
 He concludes that "...the individual personalities [of autistic people] stand out from one another not only through the degree of the contact disorder, through the level of intellectual and character strengths, but also through numerous individual traits, special ways of reacting, and special interests."

 Asperger also details his lack of finding autistic traits in young girls.

 Mirroring his findings in 1938, he tells readers in the Reich and beyond that "We are convinced then, that autistic people have their place in the organism of the social community.
 They fulfil their role well, perhaps better than anyone else could, and we are talking of people who as children had the greatest difficulties and caused untold worries to their care-givers."

 In regards to his work's academic antecedents, Asperger frequently acknowledges Bleuler, and also said:

 There are certain similarities between the autistic psychopaths and the schizothyms of Kretschmer, further with certain forms of the disintegrated by E. R. Jaensch and above all with the "introverted thinking type" by Jung.

 Asperger was aware of Suchareva's work, which is confirmed by the papers Asperger wrote.
-However, in his paper on "Autistic Psychopaths", he deliberately omitted the source.
+However, in his paper on "Autistic Psychopaths", he omitted the source.
 Although Suchareva was Jewish, citing her as a source was not prohibited in Germany at the time.

 The particular patterns Asperger identified later became known as "Asperger syndrome", particularly those that differed from the children later described by Leo Kanner.

 Asperger served Germany's National Socialist regime in a number of capacities.
 On multiple occasions he publicly advocated for the legitimacy of its race hygiene policies such as forced sterilization, and he also took part in its child 'euthanasia' program.

 Despite many important English-publishing autism researchers being fluent in German, and his work being covered in some English-language works, Asperger's concept of autism would be almost unknown by non-German-speaking psychological professionals for a long time.
 More detailed coverage in English-language works such as Gerhard Bosch's book of 1970, Lorna Wing's paper of 1981, and Uta Frith's translation of Asperger's thesis in 1991 were important steps in this occurring.